Development of The Elder Scrolls IV: Oblivion: Rumors and official announcements

 The first rumors of another Elder Scrolls release after The Elder Scrolls III: Morrowind began to circulate in June 2004, following Bethesda's posting of an e-mail searching for new staff.
 The new staff members were to participate in a team that would push "the bleeding-edge of RPG development for the PC and future-generation consoles".
 For those considering the job, the e-mail suggested that "knowledge of ...
 The Elder Scrolls [is] a plus".
-At the time, a member of Bethesda's staff played down the importance of the last comment, noting that Bethesda would "obviously" prefer applicants familiar with the company's products.
+At the time, a member of Bethesda's staff downplayed the importance of the last comment, noting that Bethesda would "obviously" prefer applicants familiar with the company's products.
 Rumors were confirmed on July 12, 2004, when it was announced that Fallout 3 and the next Elder Scrolls title would be published by Bethesda and produced by Todd Howard.
 The title of the release was listed on September 10, 2004, when Bethesda officially announced the identity of the game in question: The Elder Scrolls IV: Oblivion, followed by a feature in the October 2004 issue of Game Informer.
 At the time of the announcement, Bethesda had been working on Oblivion for two years (since 2002), just as Bethesda was completing work on Morrowind.